nbesli/pdf-merger-js/README.md

 `npm install --save pdf-merger-js`

-of global installation if you want to use the cli tool:
+or global installation if you just want to use the cli tool:

 `npm install -g pdf-merger-js`